prominenceai/deepstream-services-library/docs/api-sink.md

 DslReturnType dsl_sink_window_force_aspect_ratio_get(const wchar_t* name,
     boolean* force);
 ```
-This service returns the "force-aspect-ratio" property setting for the named Window Sink.
+This service returns the `force-aspect-ratio` property setting for the named Window Sink.
 The Sink's aspect ratio will be maintained on Window resize if set.

 **Parameters**
 * `name` - [in] unique name of the Window Sink to query.
 * `force` - [out] true if the property is set, false otherwise.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful query.
-One of the [Return Values](#return-values) defined above on failure
+One of the [Return Values](#return-values) defined above on failure.

 **Python Example**
 ```Python